cla-bit/PayStackEase/docs/source/aplans.rst

         :type name: str
         :param amount: The amount of the plan
         :type amount: int
-        :param interval: The interval of the plan.
-Values: ``Interval.value.value``
+        :param interval: The interval of the plan
         :type interval: str
         :param currency: The currency of the plan
         :type currency: str